 The newly built D’Dieuland is a large playground for visitors of all ages.
 The 5,500 square meters area is equipped with a skywalk, large trampolines, a garden, and plenty of photo spots at every corner.
 The place also has restaurants too.
 Pick a spot at their topmost terrace cafe.
 The interior is cozy here with beanbags and small tables scattered on a green-carpeted area.

 Punclut welcomes visitors every day.
 The cafe and attraction’s opening hours vary depending on the place.
 Typically cafes and restaurants are open from 8 AM until late at night.

 There is no admission to enter Punclut highland.
 There are a lot of cafes and restaurants here.
 Visitors can simply just order food and beverage, sit back and enjoy the city lights.
 There is one leisure park D’dieuland and it charges tickets Rp10.000 on weekdays and Rp15.000 on weekends.

 Almost every place here provides basic facilities such as parking spaces and public toilets.
 Some fancier cafes and restaurants offer free wifi.
 Tourists looking for accommodation can head for one of the Villas along Ciumbuleuit Road.
 The rate starts from Rp300.000 per night for a 3-star establishment.

 How To Get To Punclut Ciumbuleuit

-The best way to get here is by rented vehicles.
-Or simply just book a ride through Grab or Gocar.
+The best way to get here is by renting a vehicle.
+Tourists can simply just book a ride through apps like Grab or GoCar.
 It’s easy to get around from one spot to another with a private car than public transport.
-Renting a car typically costs IDR 300,000 per day.
+Renting a car typically costs Rp300.000 per day.
 From Bandung downtown, it usually takes 35 minutes to Punclut.

 Address & Location

-The highland, cafe, and attraction for city light sightseeing located in Jalan Punclut, Ciumbuleuit, Cidadap, Kota Bandung, Jawa Barat 40142.
+Punclut culinary spot is located in Jl Punclut, Ciumbuleuit, Cidadap, Kota Bandung, Jawa Barat 40142.